Sat, Sep 04|

 •Keep in mind this is a backcountry trip, not a rock crawling trip, so the trails aren't going to be hardcore challenges the entire time.
 There are few challenging spots, but nothing extreme.

 •Very cold nights and hot days, pack accordingly.

 What to bring?

-•Enough food and water to last 2 days, 1 night in a remote location.
+•Enough food and water to last 3 days, 2 nights in a remote location.

-•Camping gear for 1 night in the desert without much protection from wind.
+•Camping gear for 2 nights in the desert with the possibility of high wind.